 All claim that the system is damaged in some way, however, as with COMPUTER BLOCKED, their purpose is simply to generate revenue for the developers by tricking users into paying for so-called 'technical support'.
-PUPs also have an identical purpose.
+PUPs have an identical purpose.
 By offering various 'useful features', they attempt to give the impression of legitimacy.

 How did adware install on my computer?

 Developers know that users often rush the download/installation processes and skip steps.
 Therefore, they hide PUPs within the "Custom/Advanced" settings.
-By carelessly skipping this section, users often expose their systems to risk of various infections and compromise their privacy.
+By skipping this section, many users expose their systems to risk of various infections and compromise their privacy.